Ralpina/fungalOTUpipeline/README.md

 Pro Tip: use the command `rename` to easily rename your files.

 ### Running scripts and creating directories
-In this workflow we will find three types of scripts:
+In this workflow we will find three types of scripts (see "Scripts" folder):
 - slurm scripts.
 They can have any name and be run from any directory (provided the right working directory path is specified within the file instructions).
 To run a slurm script you have previously prepared following [KewHPC guidelines](https://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/software/slurm/), called "myscript.slurm":
 ```sh
 sbatch scripts/myscript.slurm